Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

 \subsection{Critical points of the action}

-Proposition \ref{prop:K_first_asymptotics} suggests to use the saddle point (steepest descent) approach (e.g., see \cite[\S3]{Okounkov2002}) to investigate the asymptotics of the correlation kernel $K(x_1,n_1;x_2,n_2)$.
-The first step is to understand critical points of the action, i.e., points where $S'(w;\chi,\eta):=\frac{\partial}{\partial w}S(w;\chi,\eta)=0$.
-Let us recall the results about critical points obtained in \cite{Petrov2012}:
+Proposition \ref{propKfirstasymptotics} suggests to use the saddle point (steepest descent) approach [e.g., see \citet{Okounkov2002}, Section~3] to investigate the asymptotics of the correlation kernel $K(x_1,n_1;x_2,n_2)$.
+The first step is to understand critical points of the action, that is, points where $S'(w;\chi,\eta):=\frac {\partial }{\partial w}S(w;\chi,\eta)=0$.
+Let us recall the results about critical points obtained in \citet{Petrov2012}:

-\begin{enumerate}[{\bf1.}] \item Depending on the global position $(\chi,\eta)$ inside the limiting polygon $\Pl$, there are either 0 or 1 critical points of the action in the (open) upper half plane $\Hb$.
+\begin{longlist}[(1)] \item[(1)] Depending on the global position $(\chi,\eta)$ inside the limiting polygon $\Pl$, there are either 0 or 1 critical points of the action in the (open) upper half plane $\Hb$.

-\item Points $(\chi,\eta)\in\Pl$ for which there exists a nonreal critical point (denote it by $\om(\chi,\eta)$) constitute the (open) liquid region $\D\subset\Pl$ where asymptotically one sees all three types of lozenges (see Remark \ref{rmk:bulk_reference}).
+\item[(2)] Points $(\chi,\eta)\in\Pl$ for which there exists a nonreal critical point [denote it by $\om(\chi,\eta)$] constitute the (open) liquid region $\D\subset\Pl$ where asymptotically one sees all three types of lozenges; see Remark \ref{rmkbulkreference}.

-\item As a function of the global position $(\chi,\eta)\in\D$, $\om(\chi,\eta)$ satisfies the algebraic equation (\ref{omega_algebraic_equation}) and a form of the complex Burgers equation (\ref{omega_complex_Burgers_equation}).
+\item[(3)]As a function of the global position $(\chi,\eta)\in\D$, $\om (\chi,\eta)$ satisfies the algebraic equation (\ref {omegaalgebraicequation}) and a form of the complex Burgers equation (\ref{omegacomplexBurgersequation}).

-\item When $(\chi,\eta)\in\D$ approaches the frozen boundary curve $\partial\D$ (which separates the liquid region from frozen facets), the critical point $\om(\chi,\eta)\in\Hb$ merges with its complex conjugate $\omb(\chi,\eta)$.
-In addition, points $(\chi,\eta)\in\partial\D$ that are cusps (=~turning points), or points where $\partial \D$ is tangent to a side of the polygon (see Fig.~\ref{fig:frozen_boundary}) correspond to certain more special types of merging of the critical points $\om(\chi,\eta)$ and $\omb(\chi,\eta)$, which we do not need to address in our analysis.\footnote{See the explanation in the proof of Lemma \ref{lemma:edge1} that one can choose paths on Fig.~\ref{fig:GFF_paths} away from such more special points.}
+\item[(4)] When $(\chi,\eta)\in\D$ approaches the frozen boundary curve $\partial\D$ (which separates the liquid region from frozen facets), the critical point $\om(\chi,\eta)\in\Hb$ merges with its complex conjugate $\omb(\chi,\eta)$.
+In addition, points $(\chi,\eta)\in \partial \D$ that are cusps ($={}$turning points), or points where $\partial\D$ is tangent to a side of the polygon (see Figure~\ref{figfrozenboundary}) correspond to certain more special types of merging of the critical points $\om(\chi,\eta)$ and $\omb(\chi,\eta)$, which we do not need to address in our analysis.\footnote{See the explanation in the proof of Lemma \ref{lemmaedge1} that one can choose paths in Figure~\ref{figGFFpaths} away from such more special points.}